 Get fired up with our fabulous fireplace ideas!Find experts to upgrade your fireplace

 - Modern fireplace design ideas

 - Stonework, brick, and concrete fireplace ideas

 Post a task with your price in mind, then get offers.

 See how it works

 Who can resist a fireplace?
-They’re both functional, keeping you toasty, and aesthetic, acting as a focal point in your living space.
-Whether renovating or building new, many homeowners today are opting to include a brand new fireplace or renovate an existing one.
-And there are just so many stylish options.
-We’ve rounded up our favourite fireplace ideas for your inspo—with # living spaces featuring everything from classic, traditional wood-burning fireplaces, to contemporary, eco-friendly, bio-ethanol fireboxes.
+It's functional, visually pleasing, and serves as a focal point in your living space.
+Whether renovating or building a new home, many homeowners today are opting to include a brand-new fireplace or renovate an existing one.
+And there are just so many stylish options and fireplace ideas to try - from classic, traditional fireplaces to contemporary fireboxes.

-Your choice of a fireplace will depend on your budget, the level of maintenance you are prepared to put in, your aesthetic preferences and your decision regarding the most suitable fuel source.
-Scroll down to the end of this post for a quick rundown of the different types of fireplaces you can choose from, or you can search for a tradie who specialises in fireplace installation.
-But in the meantime, let’s take a look at 35 fireplace design ideas that are smokin’ hot!
+Your choice of a fireplace will depend on your budget, the level of maintenance you are prepared to put in, your aesthetic preferences, and your decision regarding the most suitable fuel source.
+Scroll down to the end of this post for a quick rundown of the different types of fireplaces you can choose from.
+In the meantime, let's look at 35 fireplace design ideas to give your space more appeal!

 1. Go for organic luxe

 You can't go wrong with a simple black fireplace juxtaposed with natural materials and tones and set against a crisp white backdrop.
 So-called “organic modern” is a popular contemporary look.
 It blends tactile natural materials into a black and white setting for a subtly elegant effect.